 This simple and deliciously addictive Tahini Miso Dressing is quick and easy to make and perfect drizzled on salads, meal bowls, roasted & steamed veggies or used as a dip for fresh vegetables!

 Today I share with you the BEST tahini miso sauce recipe that uses minimal ingredients and is super easy to make.
 It’s creamy, delicious and perfectly healthy for you!

-Tahini, which is made of sesame seeds, is a great source of calcium – 1/4 cup contains 351 mg of calcium, slightly more than 1 cup of milk provides.
-It also contains vital nutrients like copper, manganese, zinc, iron, phosphorus, vitamin B1 (thiamine), vitamin E, protein and fiber.
+- Tahini: Made of protein rich sesame seeds, tahini is also a great source of calcium with 1/4 cup containing 351 mg of calcium which is slightly more than 1 cup of milk.
+Plus, it contains vital nutrients like copper, manganese, zinc, iron, phosphorus, vitamin B1 (thiamine), vitamin E, protein and fiber.

-Miso is also a beneficial addition to this dressing.
-Its health benefits include being a complete protein, containing all essential amino acids.
+- Miso: Containing all essential amino acids, miso is a complete protein and full of health benefits.
 It’s also a quality source of the essential vitamin B-12.
-Miso stimulates the secretion of digestive fluids in the stomach and restores beneficial probiotics to the intestines.
-And, it is high in antioxidants to fight free radicals while also strengthening the immune system.
+Miso restores beneficial probiotics to the intestines, and is high in antioxidants to fight free radicals while also strengthening the immune system.

 This dressing-dip is another way to get these beneficial ingredients into your meal rotation!

 Tahini miso sauce is a great versatile recipe that can be used for raw, steamed and roasted vegetables as a dip, sauce or dressing.
 You can even use it as a spread on sandwiches in place of mayo or hummus!

 In this recipe, tahini, miso, lemon and pure maple syrup are mixed together, creating a creamy and delicious sauce that can be used as a healthy vegan dressing, dip or spread.